Terveystalo: From capital investors back to the stock market

 The British capital investment company Bridgepoint Group and its daughter company Star Healthcare made an acquisition offer of Terveystalo on 19 January 2009.
 Terveystalo Healthcare's listing on Nasdaq Helsinki ended on 25 August 2009 after Star Healthcare had bought the entire company out of the stock market.
 In early summer 2009 Star Healthcare owned about 97.9% of the company's stock and in August it acquired also the remaining shares.
 In September 2013 the Bridgepoint Group sold Terveystalo to the Swedish EQT VI fund owned by the Wallenberg family.

 During its history Terveystalo has significantly expanded through corporate acquisitions.
 In EQT's ownership Terveystalo expanded its activities to dental care and mouth healthcare in summer 2015, and in late 2017 the dentist network of the concern reached to 20 localities.
 In November 2016 the Helsinki Deaconess Institute foundation made a deal to fuse the Diacor healthcare company to Terveystalo in spring 2017.
 This made the Helsinki Deaconess Institute one of the largest owners of Terveystalo.

 In September 2017 Terveystalo announced it would return to Nasdaq Helsinki.
 At this time, Varma, Hartwall Capital, Rettig Group and the Elo insurance company registered as its anchor investors.
 The stock release at the time of the listing was overmarked by a manifold and trading the company stock started on the stock market's main list on 13 October 2017.
-In May 2018 EQT Partners announced it would relinquish ownership of Terveystalo.
+In May 2018 EQT AB announced it would relinquish ownership of Terveystalo.

 In May 2018 Terveystalo announced it would acquire the healthcare servies of its rival Attendo in Finland, which made Terveystalo the largest private healthcare company in Finland by far.

 Terveystalo's CEO Yrjö Närhinen resigned in May 2019.
 In August 2019 Ville Iho was named Närhinen's successor as CEO and he started at the post on 6 December 2019.

 In June 2021 Terveystalo announced it would acquire the Swedish company Feelgood.